Dark Nella: I know, and eyeliner.

 - In Bleach, Filler Villain Muramasa has large fields of purple eyeshadow in a fancy shape.
-He is fairly reserved, but definitely bold, mysterious, and unsettling.
+He is fairly reserved but definitely bold, mysterious, and unsettling.
 Although being the spirit of a zanpakuto weapon, it could just be part of his anatomy.

 - Zorin Blitz from Hellsing.

 - Given a rather sad spin in Rurouni Kenshin.
-Anji Yukyuzan uses ashes to his eyelids and make himself look scarier... and the first time he did it, he used ashes taken from the lifeless, burned body of one of his murdered adoptive children.
+Anji Yukyuzan uses ashes to his eyelids and makes himself look scarier... and the first time he did it, he used ashes taken from the lifeless, burned body of one of his murdered adoptive children.

 - Munchkin has a card called Evil Eyeshadow.
 It gives +1 bonus, too.

 - Wonder Woman (1942): Paula von Gunter wears thick black eyeshadow on her upper lids which she stops wearing after her HeelFace Turn.

 - Disney Animated Canon: Almost all of the female villains of the movies wear prominent eyeshadows, often green or purple in colour, which certainly make their eyes look more sunken and thus intimidating.